q3769/semver-maven-plugin/README.md

 ```

 increments `1.23.4` or `20201231.2.3-beta.1` into `20210131.0.0`, assuming today Jan 31, 2021 in UTC time zone.
 A
-convenience command to use calendar datetime as the SemVer major number.
+convenience command to use calendar date as the SemVer major number.
 The original major version integer in the POM
-semver has to be smaller than the current time translated into current date (with the pattern `yyyyMMdd`) in UTC time
+semver has to be smaller than the current time translated into date (with the pattern `yyyyMMdd`) in UTC time zone;
-zone; otherwise the command errors out and no update will be performed to the POM.
+otherwise the command errors out and no update will be performed to the POM.

 ```shell
 mvn semver:calendar-minor